Find me in views/projects/skybender.html

 “The huge advantage of millimetre wave is access to new spectrum because the existing cellphone spectrum is overcrowded.
 It’s packed and there’s nowhere else to go,” says Jacques Rudell, a professor of electrical engineering at the University of Washington in Seattle and specialist in this technology.

-Click the app icons listed below to see what PyGoogle can does.
+Click the app icons listed below to see what PyGoogle can do.